 Switch to Halloween-Themed Kitchenware

-Instead of regular tableware, rugs, and hand towels, go for the ones with some spooky flair.
+Instead of regular tableware, tablecloths, and hand towels, go for the ones with spooky flair.
 Swap your standard drinking glasses with Halloween-themed tumblers or simply wrap them in gauze for a mummified look.
+You can also add wall decals such as scary ghost prints, posters, and wordings.
+Check out these Halloween-themed kitchenware items to uplift your holiday decoration.

-Clean it up with freakish napkins
+Clean it up with freakish napkins.

 Image: Pinterest

-Pumpkin bowls make a great Halloween-themed tablescape.
+Pumpkin bowls and casseroles make for a great Halloween-themed tablescape.

 Image: Sur la table